srlinuxamericas/ac2-clab/30-registry/README.md

 ## Pushing images to the registry

-***FOR REFERENCE ONLY***

-This section is for reference only and you are not required to do this on your VM.
+**This section is for reference only and you are not required to do this on your VM.**

 ### 1 Logging in to the registry